TrafeX/clipboard.ninja-app/README.md

  * You can connect with multiple devices, simultaneously receiving the text.
  * No registration is needed, a 6 digit number is enough to connect the devices.

-## Todo

-- [X] Change the color of the header and statusbar
-- [X] Allow the app to work in split screen
-- [X] Hide the splashscreen when loaded

 ## Development
 Also see [Running React Native app in Ubuntu](https://medium.com/@dooboolab/running-react-native-app-in-ubuntu-18-04-7d1db4ac7518)